Want to build yourself a Search Form?

 Building Search Criteria

 A couple of years ago I produced this set of videos describing how you can create a powerful search form for your database.
 I’ve recently upgraded the videos, added some more information and taken out some stuff to shorten the videos into a much quicker and simpler explanation.
 Total watch time now is about 25 minutes if you run the video at double speed.
-Now that’s not too much of your precious to assimilate the information that these excellent videos provide.
+Now that’s not too much of your precious TIME to assimilate the information that these excellent videos provide.
 And a Bonus!
 I’m currently available to help you with any enquiries, just press the email button:- “Help with Building the Search Form” BELOW and I will get back to you, usually within 24 hours…

 Search Form from Scratch!